MicrosoftDocs/power-platform/ps-docs/overview.md

 ## Home screen

-After your initial sign the time time you that you sign in to Project "Sophia" you'll be take to the Home screen.
+After your first sign in, the next time you sign in to Project "Sophia", it will take you to the Home screen.
 The following screenshot shows how to navigate the Home screen.

 > [!div class="mx-imgBorder"]